Sharon Williams Lewis DHA, RN-BC, CPM

 Office of Food, Drug, Radiation and Community Hygiene

-Learn about the District’s Medical Marijuana Program
+Learn about the District’s Medical Marijuana and Integrative Therapy Program

-The Rodent and Vector Control Division uses an integrated approach that includes public outreach and education, surveys and inspections, abatement, enforcement and cooperation with public and private partners.
-The District protects human health and the environment by reducing the rodent population and minimizing the risk of rodent-borne diseases, stress and fear.
+The Rodent and Vector Control Division (RCD) uses an integrated approach that includes public outreach and education, surveys and inspections, abatement, enforcement and cooperation with public and private partners.
+The District protects human health and the environment by reducing the rodent population and minimizing the risk of rodent-borne diseases, stress, and fear.